Species Introduction

 Q: What are the signs of healthy Green Tuxedo Swordtails?

 Healthy Green Tuxedo Swordtails exhibit vibrant colours, clear eyes, and active swimming behaviour.
-They should have a well-rounded body without any visible signs of disease, such as lesions or frayed fins.
-Observe their feeding habits; a healthy fish will eagerly consume food.
-Regular monitoring of behaviour is also important; lethargy or hiding may indicate stress or illness.
+They should have a well-defined body shape without any signs of bloating or lesions.
+Regular feeding and social interaction are also indicators of good health.
+If you observe lethargy, faded colours, or unusual swimming patterns, it may indicate stress or illness, necessitating immediate attention to water quality and tank conditions.

 ✓ Expert Tip